nk-31012002/nk-31012002/Readme.md

 🙋‍♂️Hey there, I'm Nagendra, a driven developer.

+<br>🤝 Contributing to Google Summer of Code 2025 (GSoC'25)
-<br>🌱 I’m currently learning JAVA SPRINGBOOT and DATABASE OPTIMIZATION techniques.
+<br>🌱 Learning JAVA SPRINGBOOT and DATABASE OPTIMIZATION techniques
-<br>📫 You can contact me at nkhappytoconnect@gmail.com.
+<br>📫 You can contact me at nkhappytoconnect@gmail.com

 ## 🌐 Socials: